How To Grow Sorghum (Sorgo) And Get Increased Yields

 - Timely pest control

-EOS Crop Monitoring can help assess the condition of your plants based on vegetation indices to take the necessary measures when needed.
+EOSDA Crop Monitoring can help assess the condition of your plants based on vegetation indices to take the necessary measures when needed.

 No special equipment is required for sorghum harvesting.
 The combine harvester for small-seeded cereals will be suitable.
 Sorghum reaches the stage of physiological maturity when the water content of the grain is approximately 35%.
 You can start harvesting at a grain moisture content of 30%, but the optimal range is between 18 – 25%, taking into account that the grain dries quickly.